exercism/research_experiment_1/exercises/rust-2-a/README.md

 ## Instructions

 Your task is to extend existing code with new functionality.
-The code you'll be working with has a function named `hands_match`, which finds the moment when a clock's hands are perfectly aligned for a given hour, on a standard, 12-hour clock.
+The code you'll be working with has a function named `hands_match`, which finds the moment when a clock's hour and minute hands are perfectly aligned for a given hour, on a standard, 12-hour clock.

 ```rust
 fn hands_match(clock: &Clock, big_hand: u32) -> u64